-This section outlines any proposed changes to the Local Government Scheme in relation to Scotland.
+Consultation procedures for any proposed changes to the Scottish Local Government pension schemes

 This technical consultation is regarding draft miscellaneous amendments to the Local Government Pension Scheme (Scotland) Regulations 2018.
 The amendments were discussed with our advisors who confirmed that, as this was mainly a technical exercise to correct drafting errors and fix references, we would restrict the consultation on this occasion.